theoromeo/NextPage-Parser/readme.md

 - image.grid - will query for `"Element > img"` and retrieve the first 6 instances. if only one image is found, the `image.grid view` will invoke the `image view`.

+- video - will query for `"Element > video"` and retrieve the first instance.

 - basic - Will look for `Information Properties` to find its data; if no property is defined in the node, the head properties are used.

 ### Defined view queries
 If you define [informational properties](#informational-properties) inside the node but outside its children nodes.